2. Booby traps

 Fintan O’Toole needs to brush up on his American history.
-He uses his review of Noelle Gallager’s Itch, Clap, Pox: Venereal Disease in the Eighteenth-Century Imagination to scold our current president for his odious views of women.
-It appears in his “Vile Bodies,” in June’s The New York Review of Books.
+He used his review of Noelle Gallager’s Itch, Clap, Pox: Venereal Disease in the Eighteenth-Century Imagination to scold our former president for his odious views of women.
+It appeared in his “Vile Bodies,” in the The New York Review of Books.

 During the First World War, the military warned GIs that all women, not only sex workers, carried sex infections.
 It had the government police “flappers” to keep them from spreading them.
 Women agents policed the streets across America on the look out for “wayward” girls.
 The Public Health and Research Act of 1918 allowed authorities to detain and examine any “person” they thought might carry a sex infection.
 They detained more than 15,000 women.
 They only charged one out of three as sex workers.
 And they only detained one guy.

 By the time of World War Two, the military and government saw all women equally as “booby traps” for syphilis and gonorrhea.
 They arrested so many of them for being “too sexy” that there was no longer room for them in jails, and the government had to open 30 “civilian conservation camps”.
 It warned GIs this way:

 Avoid prostitutes, Pick-Ups, Push-Overs and “Easy Women.”
 They are not and cannot be

 made safe.
 Pick-Ups and other “easy women” are by all odds likely to be infected too.

 Another thing to remember is that a girl, free of infection at one time, may now have VD

 and can easily pass it on to you.